EOSIO/eosio.cdt/docs/09_tutorials/10_nested_containers/index.md

 ### Construct Suitable *.abi* Types

-The *.abi* type of a C++ primitive type such as `uint16_t` it is defined by EOSIO as `uint16`, however the *.abi* types of containers and especially nested-containers must be carefully considered to make sure the corresponding user data can be pushed into the EOSIO block chain correctly via cleos commands and/or web APIs.
+The *.abi* type of a C++ primitive type such as `uint16_t` is defined by EOSIO as `uint16`, however the *.abi* types of containers and especially nested-containers must be carefully considered to make sure the corresponding user data can be pushed into the EOSIO block chain correctly via cleos commands and/or web APIs.

 You can inspect the *.abi* types a C++ EOSIO contract defines and/or uses in its corresponding *.abi* file.